-New Mexico's seat belt use rate has been increasing the past couple of years, reversing a several year decline (with the exception of 2019 when there was an anomalous increase).
-The rate for June 2023 (91.5%) surpasses the 90% benchmark for the first time since 2019.
+New Mexico's seat belt use rate has been increasing the past few years, reversing a several year decline (with the exception of 2019 when there was an anomalous increase).
+The rate for June 2024 (93.6%) surpasses the 90% benchmark for the second time since 2019 and represents the highest measure to date.

-The increase in daytime use coupled with a slight rebound in nighttime use relative to prior years could indicate that the broader yearslong decline in use rate could be reversing.
-It is unclear whether last year's survey in 2022 was a continuation of the pre-existing decline (given the increase was only 0.1% from the previous year, and that the 2019 increase may have been an aberration) but it is possible that in 2023, the negative impacting elements of 2020 (civil unrest and global pandemic) have been left behind and usage rates are beginning to recover.
+The increase in daytime use coupled with a slight rebound in nighttime use relative to prior years could indicate that the broader years-long decline in use rate could be reversing.
+It is possible that since 2023, the negative impacting elements of 2020 (civil unrest and global pandemic) have been left behind and usage rates are beginning to recover.